Early Modern Japanese

 Early Modern Japanese (近世日本語, kinsei nihongo) was the stage of the Japanese language after Middle Japanese and before Modern Japanese.
-It is a period of transition that shed many of the language's medieval characteristics and became closer to its modern form.
+It is a period of transition that shed many of the characteristics that Middle Japanese had retained during the language's development from Old Japanese, thus becoming intelligible to modern Japanese.

 The period spanned roughly 250 years and extended from the 17th century to the first half of the 19th century.
 Politically, it generally corresponded to the Edo period.

 Background

-At the beginning of the 17th century, the center of government moved to Edo from Kamigata under the control of the Tokugawa shogunate.
+At the beginning of the 17th century, the center of government moved to Edo from Kamigata under the control of the Tokugawa shogunate and Japan closed its borders to foreigners.
 Until the early Edo period, the Kamigata dialect, the ancestor of the modern Kansai dialect, was the most influential dialect.
-However, in the late Edo period, the Edo dialect, the ancestor of the modern Tokyo dialect, became the most influential dialect, and Japan closed its borders to foreigners.
+However, in the late Edo period, the Edo dialect, the ancestor of the modern Tokyo dialect, became the most influential dialect.
 Compared to the previous centuries, the Tokugawa rule brought about much newfound stability.
 That made the importance of the warrior class gradually fall and replaced it with the merchant class.
 There was much economic growth, and new artistic developments appeared, such as Ukiyo-e, Kabuki, and Bunraku.
 New literary genres such as Ukiyozōshi, Sharebon (pleasure districts), Kokkeibon (commoners), and Ninjōbon also developed.
 Major authors included Ihara Saikaku, Chikamatsu Monzaemon, Matsuo Bashō, Shikitei Sanba, and Santō Kyōden.